 Alcohol addiction, more commonly referred to as alcoholism, is a type of alcohol use disorder (AUD).
 Alcoholism can affect any individual at any stage of their life and can be caused by several factors.

-From biology, family history of addiction, unsafe environments and traumatic upbringings in poor environments, there are plenty of reasons why some people are more prone to addiction.
+From biology, family history of addiction, unsafe environments and traumatic upbringings in poor environments, there are plenty of reasons why some people are more prone to substance addictions.

 Alcohol addiction is caused by the built-up tolerance to the substance, which occurs over a long period of time.